thredsweb/board/README.md

-# This is a git for simple a simple website for use by Threds.
+# This is a simple git for Threds, Inc.

 ## Do not ever publish any sensitive information in any files on this git.